Rhoxolan/Recruiting_Company_Web_API/README.md

-The part of the team graduation project at STEP IT Academy in Kryvyi Rih.
+The team graduation project at STEP IT Academy in Kryvyi Rih.
 A backend of the job search website.
-* The usage of custom realization of the Result pattern in services
+* The usage of the Result pattern in services